xeokit/sdk/WHITEPAPER.md

 - **`destroyed` flag + `destroy()`** on every long-lived object; idempotent.
 - **Event emitters** with typed payloads on every observable (Camera / View / Scene / Data / SceneModel / Picking) — wired through `EventEmitter` + `EventDispatcher` from strongly-typed-events.
 - **TSDoc on every public API** — the generated API reference at `https://xeokit.github.io/sdk/docs/api/` reflects what's exported, not what's documented separately.

 ---

+## How this SDK was built

+The core — Scene, Data, Viewer, WebGLRenderer, and the architecture connecting them — was designed and built by hand, from prior experience building WebGL-based SDKs and engines.
+The coordinate system, the scene / data split, the data-texture batching strategy, and the error-handling conventions described above were all established up front.

+Once that core was proven with a couple of hand-written loaders, AI assistance (Claude) was used to accelerate implementation within it: additional format loaders and exporters written against the established Scene/Data API, plus some renderer effects.
+The existing xeokit V2 codebase served as the reference, so the work carried established approaches onto the new architecture rather than inventing them.
+Every AI contribution was read, tested, code-inspected, and revised before it was kept.

+---